kelleyvanevert/adventofcode2024/readme.md

 Pretty hard!
 Of both these days, I'm (still) having a hard time getting the bonus :P

-_Update: I solved the bonus of day 16 on Jan 2nd_
+_Update (Jan 2nd): I solved the bonus of day 16 🤘_

-_Update: I finally solved day 17's bonus on Jan 4th, after a LOT of struggling with bit patterns and multiple different attempts and strategies :P I kinda cheated in the end though, using Z3 to solve the system of equations about `A`'s bit pattern, while minimizing `A`.
+_Update (Jan 4th): I finally solved day 17's bonus, after a LOT of struggling with bit patterns and multiple different attempts and strategies :P I kinda cheated in the end though, using Z3 to solve the system of equations about `A`'s bit pattern, while minimizing `A`.
 I was also just about to code another attempt that's more hand-crafted, after failing at getting the Z3 solution to work, while I found a bug in my Z3 solution, the fixing of which led to the right solution.
 Here's some pics of the process:_

 ![](./impressions/day17_crafting.png)